prstrive/UniMVSNet/README.md

 ```

 We adopt Gipuma to filter and fuse DTU point clouds, and more details can be found in
 our code.
-Note that we use the unimvsnet_dtu model when testing on DTU.
+Note that we use the unimvsnet_dtu checkpoint when testing on DTU.

 **Point testing**.
 You need to move the point clouds generated under each scene into a
 folder `dtu_points`.
 Meanwhile, you need to rename the point cloud in